Projects/Campaigns

 Some of the projects include hats, matinee jackets and Ollie the Octopus for premature babies, trauma teddies, hats and scarves for the homeless, prayer squares, fiddle blankets for the elderly/infirm etc. Click on image to access patterns.

-Click on the image for prayer for the square
+Click on the image above for a prayer for the square

 16 Days of Activism Against